A Commitment to Sustainable Materials & Environmental Responsibility

 • We make packaging selections with sustainability, durability, and customer needs in mind.

-• Operational recycling: Over 60 tons of maintenance materials, curbside collectibles, and plastic film was diverted from landfills in 2024.
+• Operational recycling: Over 45 tons of maintenance materials, curbside collectibles, and plastic film were diverted from landfills in 2025.

 • We are actively involved with recyclers, universities, and startups for solutions to the plastic problem by developing suitable chemical or mechanical recycling technologies.